How to Baby Proof a Montessori Nursery

 Sleeping Area

-- A Montessori sleeping area consists of a floor bed instead of a traditional crib.
+• A Montessori sleeping area consists of a floor bed instead of a traditional crib.
 This allows your baby freedom of movement as well as an unobstructed view of the bedroom.
-Some parents may transition to a floor bed later an still use a crib initially if they are uncomfortable with the idea of a floor bed.
-Transition to a floor bed as soon as they are able to independently climb in and out of it; this is around 12-15 months of age.
+Some parents may transition to a floor bed later and still use a crib initially if they are uncomfortable with the idea of a floor bed.
+Some will transition to a floor bed as soon as the child can independently climb on and off of it, which tends to be around 12-15 months of age.

-- A floor bed is a mattress directly on the floor or a frame that is low to the ground with a mattress on it.
+• A floor bed is a mattress in a bedframe low to the ground, or a mattress directly on the floor.
 The frame will help keep any moisture from the mattress.
-If you use just a mattress on the floor move the mattress regularly and vacuum underneath.
+If you use just a mattress on the floor, move the mattress regularly and vacuum underneath.
+For the best floor bed recommendations for infants and toddlers, check out this blog post!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.